 Key results include:

-- According to Millennial leaders some of the most important leadership skills include the ability to engage, inspire and motive their employees
+- According to Millennial leaders, some of the most important leadership skills include the ability to engage, inspire and motivate their employees.

 Danita Bye Business Leaders Survey